dddrrreee/cs140e-20win/labs/2-bootloader/PRELAB.md

      to/from the pi.
 Use these directly!
   2. `my-install.c`: this is our starter code for setting everything up.

-#### Implement two Unix support routines.
+### 3. Implement two Unix support routines.

 To get you used to dealing with `man` pages and their ilk, you'll write two routines need by your bootloader.
-Neither is very hard, we do it in lab to make sure that everyone is up to speed:
+Neither is very hard; hopefully you can do these before lab:

   1. `read_file(size,name)`: read the file `name` into a buffer you allocate in its entirety and return it, writing the size of the